hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/796_jnana-yoga_ii.md

 Jnana is "creedlessness", but that does not mean that it despises creeds.
 It only means that a stage above and beyond creeds has been gained.
-The Jnâni seeks not to destroy, but to help all.
+The Jnāni seeks not to destroy, but to help all.
 As all rivers roll their waters into the sea and become one, so all creeds should lead to Jnana and become one.